Sub-atomic constraints on the Kerr geometry of GW150914: Acknowledgements

 \section{Acknowledgements}

-The authors thank Ofek Birnholtz, Alex B. Nielsen, and Reinhard Prix for valuable discussions.
+The authors thank Ofek Birnholtz, Alex B. Nielsen, and Reinhard Prix for valuable discussions, and Paolo Pani and Enrico Barausse for helpful comments.
 This work benefited from discussions at the ``Gravitational wave searches and parameter estimation in the era of detections" workshop held January 12-18, 2020 at Ringberg castle, Tegernsee lake.
 Calculations were performed on the Atlas computer cluster of the Albert Einstein Institute Hannover.
 The research of RB and YS was supported by the Israel Science Foundation grant no. 1294/16.
 The research of YS was supported by the Negev scholarship.

 This research has made use of data obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org/ ), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) who also gratefully acknowledge the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.